siddarthudayakumar/30-Day-Javascript-Challenge/README.md

   * Day #4 (1/19/17) - A simple project that deals with Array manipulation using Javascript.
 Not a lot of CSS work here.
   * Day #5 (1/20/17) - A web page that explores the Flex property in CSS.
 As a comics fan, I made something for The Avengers with minimalist posters from the Web.
                        Got to create a similar one for The justice League.
+  * Day #5.1 (1/21/17) - I did say I would create a similar one for The Justice League and I created it.
+This one is based off the Timm-Verse.
+Overflow Probem persists.
+                         Might have to edit it out.
   * Day #6 (1/23/17) - Pushed the project to Monday as I have a lot on my plate today :)